 The first recorded donations of surgical instruments to the College museum took place in 1816, just three years after the opening of the museum.
 Today, the College has an extensive collection of about 7,000 historical surgical and dental instruments.
 These include instrument sets dating back to the 17th century, as well as a large number of instruments from the nineteenth and early twentieth centuries.

 The collection contains instruments used, modified or donated by a number of famous surgeons including Benjamin Brodie, William Fergusson and William Macewen.

 Joseph Lister's surgical instruments

 Among the most important instruments and scientific apparatus on display are those of Joseph Lister (1827-1912).
 They include some of Lister's prototype carbolic sprays and samples of the catgut ligatures which he developed, as well as his microscope and glass vessels used in his experiments on fermentation.

-In addition to the displayed Hunterian Collections, the College has many other holdings not on display which are a valuable research resource.
 Material that is not on display is held in our reserve collections and is available for use for teaching or research.
 These collections include:

 The Hunterian Collection (RCSHC)

 The original collection created by the Museum’s founder John Hunter (1728-1793) which dates from the mid to late 18th century.
 Upon his death in 1793, Hunter had amassed a collection of over 14,000 specimens used for surgical training in his personal museum and school in Leicester Square.

 As a result of an incendiary bomb blast in May 1941, the Museum now holds just over 3,000 original Hunterian specimens.
 Research or photography of Hunterian Collection material must be approved by The Board of Trustees of the Hunterian Collection.
 For more details, read the Museum and Archives Research Policy.